 John Brown University admits international students who meet the general admission criteria and have demonstrated proficiency in English.
-Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) as administered by the Educational Testing Service at the nearest examination center or the ACT, SAT, A levels or O levels.
-The minimum TOEFL score for admission is a total of 500 for the written exam, or 173 on the computer-based exam, or 61 on the web-based exam.
+Applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) as administered by the Educational Testing Service at the nearest examination center or the IELTS, ACT, SAT, A levels or O levels.
+The minimum TOEFL score for admission is 80 on the web-based exam.
+The minimum IELTS score for admission is a 6.5.
 The language proficiency for Walton International Scholarship recipients is evaluated for admissions purposes by an alternative means as determined by the International Programs Office in consultation with the Department of Language Studies.
 In addition, the COMPASS examination will be given after students arrive on campus to place students in the appropriate level of English instruction.

 International students must also provide the following:

-5. Official transcripts of academic records at secondary school or university.
-This must be sent from the high school/university to JBU.
+4. Official transcripts of academic records at secondary school or university.
+This must be sent from the high school or university directly to the Registrar's Office at JBU.

-6. For regular freshman status, an applicant must present an examination report of an internationally recognized, standardized test: ACT, SAT, TOEFL, O Levels, A Levels, or the Caribbean Exams (CXC).
+5. For regular freshman status, an applicant must present an examination report of an internationally recognized, standardized test: ACT, SAT, TOEFL, IELTS, O Levels, A Levels, or the Caribbean Exams (CXC).